vic-ma/howtodismantle.github.io/_posts/2024-01-20-Reading-and-writing-Sharepoint-lists-with-Graph-extension.md

     items?expand=fields(select=MaterialNo,Description,Color,QuantityOnStock)
 {% endhighlight %}

-Here's how it looks like in Peakboard Designer when using the `UserAuthCustomList`.
+Here's how it looks like in Peakboard Designer when using the UserAuthCustomList.
 Make sure to apply the `Sites.Read.All` permission before authenticating.

 The columns we're looking for are all on the right end of the columns list.
 The first 10-12 columns only contain administrative information (creation date, creation user, etc.).